texas-roadhouse-yc/autotracker/README.md

 - **ATS with Time Noise (ATS-time):**
   A synthetic dataset created by introducing noise into the timestamps of ATS trajectories, enabling the study of effects such as lighting variations related to time.

+> ⚠️ Due to file size limitations on GitHub, only a portion of the dataset is included in this repository.
+> The **complete dataset** is available via OneDrive: [OneDrive Link Here]

 ---

 ## 🚀 Run Example